May 1, 2026

 Before you can build a buffer, you need the exact number.
 Your buffer target is one month of essential expenses — not total spending, and not income.
 Essential expenses only: rent or mortgage, utilities, groceries, transportation (car payment, insurance, fuel or transit), minimum debt payments, insurance premiums, and any subscription you cannot function without.
 Discretionary spending — dining out, entertainment, clothing, shopping — is not in the buffer calculation.

 Run the calculation honestly.
 Add up three months of actual essential expense totals from your bank and credit card statements, then average them.
 This is your buffer target.
 For most Millennials and Gen Z renters in mid-cost areas, the number falls between $2,500 and $4,500 per month.
 For those in high-cost cities, it may run higher.
 The number is what it is — do not estimate it, calculate it from real data.
+Understanding how the one-month buffer rule actually works in practice gives you the full picture of why hitting this specific target matters before activation.

 Essential Expenses to Include in Your Buffer Calculation